 By the end of year 4, pupils should have memorised their multiplication tables up to and including the 12 multiplication table and show precision and fluency in their work.

 Upper Key Stage 2

 At this stage, pupils should develop their ability to solve a wider range of problems, including increasingly complex properties of numbers and arithmetic, and problems demanding efficient written and mental methods of calculation.
-With this foundation in arithmetic, pupils are introduced to the language of algebra as a means for solving a variety of problems.
+Pupils can verbalise reasons for their choice of methods, outlining efficient ways of manipulating number to assist with mental calculations.
+With this foundation in arithmetic, pupils are introduced to the language of algebra and the order of operations as a means for solving a variety of problems.
 Their knowledge of number is consolidated and extended in geometry and measures and pupils also learn the vocabulary needed to describe and classify shapes with increasingly complex properties.

 Year Group Expectations for New Mathematics Curriculum 2014

 The Strands in the New Mathematics Curriulcum include: Number and Place Value, Addition and Subtraction, Multiplication and Division, Fractions, Decimals, Percentages, Ratio & Proportion, Statistics, Geometery and Measurement.

 Documents detailing Progression through year groups, including KS1, can be found below: